 Woman with arms lifted in victory.
 Adults over 21 can now sue foster parents who abused them as children in Washington.

-Foster homes are supposed to be safe havens.
-Tragically, far too many children suffer foster care abuse, including sexual abuse, physical violence, chronic neglect, and relentless emotional cruelty while wards of the state.
+Foster homes and group homes are supposed to be safe havens.
+Tragically, far too many children suffer sexual abuse, physical violence, chronic neglect, and relentless emotional cruelty while wards of the state.

 Long after the bruises fade, survivors often struggle with post-traumatic stress, depression, substance abuse, and chronic health issues.
-Conversion disorder, and Groups A, B, and C personality disorders have also been shown to follow survivors of foster home abuse for decades, and sometimes for life.
+Personality disorders have also been shown to follow survivors of foster home abuse for decades, and sometimes for life.

 While the abuses perpetrated on children can lead to a host of serious and chronic conditions that last well into adulthood, for years, adults who suffered foster care abuse as children faced serious obstacles when taking legal action against their abusers.
-Now, in Washington State, the statute of limitations for victims of childhood sexual abuse has been eliminated, allowing survivors to bring a civil suit against their aggressors no matter how long ago the abuse took place.
+Now, in Washington State, in many cases and with some limitations, the statute of limitations for victims of childhood sexual abuse has been eliminated, allowing survivors to bring a civil suit against the State, no matter how long ago the abuse took place, provided the attorney can find the proof and the necessary records.
+That information was accurate when this article was written, but it may change at any time.
+It is important not to delay in contacting an attorney.

 Of course, money can’t erase the pain of foster care abuse, but a civil lawsuit can: